Mars is Reimagining Packaging With Innovations

 We’re redesigning the packaging that we do need, so that it can be recycled where infrastructure exists.
 In the U.S., our Mars Wrigley team recently launched the Orbit® Gum 30-piece Mega Pack, a more sustainable option featuring an outer plastic package designed to be recycled in roughly half the U.S. recycling streams, with more locations to follow.
 The back of each pack also features an on-pack guide from How2Recycle®, a standardized labelling system that clearly communicates on whether and how to recycle each part of the pack.

-In France, our Mars Wrigley team recently launched a new M&M’s® Choco 300g pouch, where we simplified the design and structure of the pouch by using only one type of plastic material.
+Another place you can see our Hero Projects in action: France, where our Mars Wrigley team recently launched a new M&M’s® Choco 300g pouch, where we simplified the design and structure of the pouch by using only one type of plastic material.
 The result?
 Flexible plastic packaging which can be recyclable according to the existing local packaging waste collection and sorting system.

 Similar redesigns are happening across our business.
 Already in its initial pilot phase, Mars Food has launched the first food-safe, mono-material microwavable rice pouch in select European countries, with learnings to inform a wider rollout in the year ahead.